The Credit Card Minimum Payment Trap

 Strategies to Pay Faster

-- The Avalanche Method: Pay minimums on all cards, but throw all extra money at the card with the highest interest rate.
-This saves the most money.
+- The Debt Avalanche Method: Pay minimums on all cards, but throw all extra money at the card with the highest interest rate.
+This mathematically saves the most money and pays off debt the fastest.

-- The Snowball Method: Pay off the smallest balance first to get a quick "win," then move to the next smallest.
-This builds motivation.
+- The Debt Snowball Method: Pay off the smallest balance first to get a quick psychological "win," then roll that payment into the next smallest debt.
+This builds intense motivation.

-- Balance Transfer: Move high-interest debt to a 0% APR card (for 12-18 months) so 100% of your payment goes to principal.
+- Balance Transfer Strategy: Move high-interest debt to a 0% APR promotional card (usually lasting 12-18 months) so 100% of your minimum payment goes toward reducing the principal.